HackerDom/ctf-cloud/cloud/README.md

 packer build -var "api_token=dop_v1_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" image.pkr.hcl
 ```

 This command builds a typical image with docker-compose and single service.
-Also the packer adapts the image for cloud: enables password authentication in SSH and sets apropriate network mask.
+It usually takes about 15 minutes.
+Also the packer prepares the image for cloud: enables password authentication in SSH and sets apropriate network mask.
 The root password and the network address will be set automatically on the first run, if the distro is Ubuntu.
 For other distros some tweaks will be needed, see USERDATA\_TEMPLATE constant in cloud_master/files/api_srv/create_team_instance.py.

 The ID of snapshot can be obtained with ```python3 cloud_master/files/api_srv/list_all_snapshots.py```.
 This ID will be needed on next step.